-- Ensure schools advise students, parents, and guardians annually on their rights to safe and inclusive education, free from harassment, bullying, and discrimination; including information about these rights and complaint processes to remedy violations on the District's website, in annual notifications, and posted in easily accessible, common spaces at each school site; - 2.
-Provide professional development to educators on best practices to facilitate safe, welcoming, and affirming learning environments for all students and on how to teach accurate curricula that is inclusive of diverse groups; - Provide school-based mental health resources and access to counselors, psychologists, or social workers to support students who are discriminated or harassed based on their protected characteristics and provide and advertise the availability of restorative justice resources at school when harm occurs; - 4.
-Provide a notice to District families that students have the freedom to learn and freedom to be, including access to honest and inclusive curricula in accordance with California law; - 5.
-Ensure students have access to instructional materials and library books that provide an honest and accurate accounting of U.S. and California history and that is reflective of the diverse communities that make up California, including books by or about LGBTQ+, Black, and Indigenous people and other people of color; and, - 6.
-Provide educational opportunities for parents and families to gain skills and knowledge to support students' social and emotional learning, and by providing translation services when appropriate.
+- Ensure schools advise students, parents, and guardians annually on their rights to safe and inclusive education, free from harassment, bullying, and discrimination; including information about these rights and complaint processes to remedy violations on the District's website, in annual notifications, and posted in easily accessible, common spaces at each school site; - Provide professional development to educators on best practices to facilitate safe, welcoming, and affirming learning environments for all students and on how to teach accurate curricula that is inclusive of diverse groups; - Provide school-based mental health resources and access to counselors, psychologists, or social workers to support students who are discriminated or harassed based on their protected characteristics in schools and communities and provide and advertise the availability of restorative justice resources at school when harm occurs; - Provide a notice to District families that students have the freedom to learn and freedom to be, including access to honest and inclusive curricula in accordance with California law; - 5.
+Ensure students have access to instructional materials and library books that provide an honest and accurate accounting of U.S. and California history and that is reflective of the diverse communities that make up California, including books by or about LGBTQ+, Black, and Indigenous people and other people of color; and, - Provide educational opportunities for parents and families to gain skills and knowledge to support students' social and emotional learning, and by providing translation services when appropriate. - Adopt and implement comprehensive policies that protect students' civil rights and civil liberties by limiting interactions with all law enforcement agencies, including but not limited to U.S. Immigration and Customs Enforcement (ICE) and U.S. Customs and Border Protection (CBP).